Minres/SystemC-Quickstart/README.md

 	                      GENERATORS cmake_find_package)

 ```
-is sufficient to be able to start using FMT your models.
+is sufficient to be able to start using the FMT library in your models.

 When using Eclipse CDT as developemnt environment it is highly recommended to install Martin Webers
 [cmake4eclipse](https://marketplace.eclipse.org/content/cmake4eclipse) extension as it imports not only the